Resource options

 end

-This behavior can be ommited by using the argument --skip-avo-resource
+This behavior can be omitted by using the argument --skip-avo-resource

 .
 For example if we want to generate a Car